 The Sa Pa Terraces have become one of the most famous visuals from Vietnam, which boasts the perfect cut and kept rice paddies.
 Located in the Muong Hoa valley, the paddies have become a destination for those who want to experience the beauty of nature and human co-existing.

 Get Out and Go

 While Vietnam is a smaller country, it is still packed with stunning destinations.
 The natural beauty of the landscape and the chaotic cities are becoming ever more popular with adventurous tourists.
-But whether you’re there to pay tribute to those fallen during the war or want to escape into the natural wonders of the world, Vietnam will be a vacation you won’t soon forget.
+Whether you’re there to pay tribute to those fallen during the war or want to escape into the natural wonders of the world, Vietnam will be a vacation you won’t soon forget.